-3.6 Proposed program schedule
+3.6 Program schedule

-Table 8 shows the proposed timeline for key elements of the program, particularly the monitoring strategies and adaptive management reviews.
+Table 9 shows the timeline for key elements of the program, particularly the monitoring strategies and adaptive management reviews.

 For the forest structure and health and species occupancy monitoring strategies, it will be difficult to comprehensively monitor the Coastal IFOA area every year, given the available time and resources.
 As such, monitoring for these strategies will be staged through a five-year rotating group of plots across the Coastal IFOA, with 20 percent of all plots monitored annually.